adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/2_authentication.md

 ### Server Side vs. Client Side Authentication

 There are two types of authentication flow: Server-Flow and Client-Flow.
 They are so named because of who controls the flow of the actual authentication.
-In a server-flow authentication, the client asks Azure Mobile Apps to login.
-Azure Mobile Apps then redirects to the configured Identity Provider.
-That IdP will then authenticate the user before redirecting back to Azure Mobile Apps.
-At this point, Azure Mobile Apps will mint a ZUMO token that shows the user is authenticated and return that token to the client application.

-![Server-Flow][img1]
+![Authentication Flow][img1]

 Server-flow is named because the authentication flow is managed by the server through a web connection.
 It is generally used in two cases: